 The Finance Committee consists of at least three, but no more than six, members appointed by the Board.
-The Board appoints a chairman and may, if deemed appropriate, a vice-chairman from among the Finance Committee members.
-The CEO and the Chief Financial and Technology Officer are invited ex officio to the Finance Committee meetings unless explicitly decided otherwise.
+The Board appoints a chair and may, if deemed appropriate, a vice-chair from among the Finance Committee members.
+The CEO and the Chief Financial and Solutions Officer are invited ex officio to the Finance Committee meetings unless explicitly decided otherwise.
 Other employees are invited on an ad hoc basis as deemed useful.

-As of the date of this Base Prospectus, the members of the Finance Committee are Alexandre Van Damme (Chairman), Stéfan Descheemaeker, Paulo Alberto Lemann, Alexandre Behring, William F. Gifford Jr. and M. Michele Burns.
+As of the date of this Base Prospectus, the members of the Finance Committee are Alexandre Van Damme (Chair), Grégoire de Spoelbergh, Cecilia Sicupira, Paulo Alberto Lemann, William F. Gifford Jr. and M. Michele Burns.
 The Corporate Governance Charter requires the Finance Committee to meet at least four times a year and as often as deemed necessary by its chairman or at least two of its members.